 - they (or a family member, colleague or member of staff) should call NHS 111 immediately for them to be assessed by an appropriate specialist in hospital, as quickly as possible.
-They should not go to their GP or other healthcare environment - they should stay indoors and avoid contact with other people as they would with other flu viruses (see this home isolation advice sheet (https://www.gov.uk/government/publications/wuhan-novel-coronavirus-self-isolation-for- patients-undergoing-testing/advice-sheet-home-isolation)) - see further information (https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response) and PHEs Blog (https://publichealthmatters.blog.gov.uk/2020/01/23/wuhan-novel-coronavirus-what-you-need-to-know/)
+They should not go to their GP or other healthcare environment - they should stay indoors and avoid contact with other people as they would with other flu viruses (see this home isolation advice sheet). - see further information and the Public Health England Blog

-14. Advice for people if they have returned from travel anywhere else in the world within the last 14 days
+13. Advice for people if they have returned from travel anywhere else in the world within the last 14 days